mantil-io/template-github-to-slack/README.md

 To locally create a new project from this template run:

 ```
-mantil new app --from github-to-slack
+mantil new app --from https://github.com/mantil-io/template-github-to-slack
 cd app
 ```